Come, walk Arlington Massachusetts, to explore the town's history and its

 So I walked Arlington, and I continue to walk Arlington, while

-collecting historical and modern information to build my networks of
+collecting historical and modern information to create a series of

 walks and this website.